He’s back, but a lot of people aren’t happy.

 Rudin’s modest return featured a pair of his longtime collaborators, Laurie Metcalf and Joe Mantello.
 Mantello directed Metcalf in Samuel D. Hunter’s Little Bear Ridge Road, a drama about a squabbling aunt and her nephew in Idaho.
 The production was glowingly received at Steppenwolf, where it premiered last year, and on Broadway, but it never gained enough of a foothold at the Broadway box office.
 It ended up closing two months early.

-But how many regular ticket buyers—the ones who don’t read the comments—were actually deterred from seeing Little Bear Ridge Road because they knew of Rudin’s alleged past?
+After all, how many regular ticket buyers—the ones who don’t read the comments—were actually deterred from seeing Little Bear Ridge Road because they knew about Rudin’s alleged past?
 How many people really take the producers of a show into consideration when they’re buying their tickets?
-Just because terminally online people like me know these things doesn’t mean that it’s common knowledge.
+Just because terminally online people like me know these things doesn’t mean that they’re common knowledge.
 Rudin, for his part, offered the New York Times a more pragmatic take on the show’s premature ending: there just wasn’t enough interest in the product to sustain as long a run as they had hoped.

 He’s hoping that his next show will be more attention-grabbing.
 Metcalf and Mantello will be joined by Nathan Lane for a revival of Arthur Miller’s Death of a Salesman.
 An even dicier proposition, it will play the Winter Garden Theatre this spring, a barn of a venue for even the biggest musicals.